 We are a development stage company.
 We have incurred significant net losses since our inception.
-At March 31, 2011, from inception, our accumulated deficit was approximately \$273.2 million, including \$48.5 million of non-cash stock-based compensation charges related to employee stock-based compensation and founders' warrants.
+At June 30, 2011, from inception, our accumulated deficit was approximately \$277.9 million, including \$48.6 million of non-cash stock-based compensation charges related to employee stock-based compensation and founders' warrants.
 We expect to incur substantial net losses for at least the next several years as we continue to develop certain of our existing product development programs, primarily MN-221 for the treatment of acute exacerbations of asthma and Chronic Obstructive Pulmonary Disease, or COPD, exacerbations, and over the long-term if we are successful in expanding our research and development programs and acquiring or in-licensing products, technologies or businesses that are complementary to our own.
+While there can be no assurances given, we will need to successfully complete one or more additional financing transactions and/or corporate partnerships in the near-term; otherwise, we will not have sufficient cash or other liquidity to fund our operations as currently conducted and staffed for the following 12 months, which raises substantial doubt as to our ability to continue as a going concern.